Trajectory-aware Shifted State Space Models for Online Video Super-Resolution: Methodology

 \subsection{Token Selection}

-In order to select most similar tokens along trajectories, we first reformulate tokens $\mathcal{Q}$, $\mathcal{V}$ associated with trajectories $\mathcal{T}^t$.
-Based on the formulation of the trajectories in Equation~(\ref{EQ1}), tokens $\mathcal{Q}$, and $\mathcal{V}$ can be formulated as:
+In order to select the most similar tokens along trajectories, we first reformulate tokens $\mathcal{Q}$, $\mathcal{V}$ associated with trajectories $\mathcal{T}^t$.
+Based on the formulation of the trajectories in \autoref{EQ1}, tokens $\mathcal{Q}$, and $\mathcal{V}$ can be formulated as:

-We compute the cosine similarity between the token $\mathcal{Q}$, and tokens $\mathcal{V}$ to select $s$ the most similar tokens along trajectories.
+We compute cosine similarity between the token $\mathcal{Q}$, and tokens $\mathcal{V}$ to select $s$ the most similar tokens along trajectories.
 The indices of the selected tokens and the selected tokens can be formulated as:

 Thus, the process of the TS-Mamba network is described as: